j-mckerracher/comp_sys_rankings_backend/README.md

 This JSON structure allows for easy parsing and analysis of the institution and author data, including total scores, area-specific scores, paper counts, and detailed information about each author's publications in different venues and years.

+## Contributing

+We welcome contributions.
+If you would like to contribute, please follow these steps:

+1. Fork the repository
+2. Create a new branch for your changes
+3. Make your changes and commit them to your branch
+4. Create a pull request to merge your changes into the main repository

+Please ensure that your contributions adhere to the license terms and do not introduce any commercial or derivative elements.

+## Feedback and Support

+If you have any feedback, suggestions, or issues, please [open an issue](https://github.com/j-mckerracher/comp_sys_rankings_backend/issues) on the GitHub repository.
+We appreciate your input and will strive to address any concerns in a timely manner.

 ## License

 This code is covered by the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 You are free to use and share the code for non-commercial purposes, but you must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may not use the code for commercial purposes or create derivatives of the code without permission.